Fire Emblem: Story and themes

-Development
+Development and history

 The first Fire Emblem game, Shadow Dragon and the Blade of Light, was originally never intended as a commercial game, defined by creator Shouzou Kaga as a dōjin project with three other job-holding students.
 However, the game's unexpected commercial success prompted the development of more games in the series.
 The game was developed at Intelligent Systems, whose previous notable game was the strategy game Famicom Wars.
-Kaga worked on the Fire Emblem series until Thracia 776, when he left Nintendo and began development on Tear Ring Saga for the PlayStation.
+Kaga worked on the Fire Emblem series until Thracia 776, when he left Intelligent Systems and began development on Tear Ring Saga for the PlayStation.
 After Thracia 776, the Fire Emblem series had several releases on portable devices.
 In 2001, Marth and Roy, from Shadow Dragon and the Blade of Light and The Binding Blade respectively, appeared as playable characters in Super Smash Bros.
-Melee, prompting western interest in the Fire Emblem series.
-The positive reception of the characters led to Nintendo's decision to localize The Blazing Blade for Western regions under the title Fire Emblem.
+Melee.
+This, alongside the international success of Advance Wars, is cited as what led to Nintendo localizing The Blazing Blade for Western regions under the title Fire Emblem.
 Due to its success overseas, it was decided to return the series to home consoles for Path of Radiance for the GameCube.
 Despite it arriving late in the GameCube's life cycle, it provided a late boost to sales, reaffirming Nintendo's faith in the series.
 By 2010, the series was suffering from declining sales and Nintendo told Intelligent Systems that if their next Fire Emblem failed to sell above 250,000 units, the series would be canceled.
-This prompted Intelligent Systems to include many features new to the series with the intention of making it the culmination of the entire series up to that point.
+This prompted Intelligent Systems to include many features new to the series in Awakening, with the intention of making it the culmination of the entire series up to that point.
 The game's reception and sales ended up saving the series from cancellation, convincing Nintendo to continue production.